JulianaBurzlaff/password-validator/README.md

 ## Adding validations

-You can add as much validation as you want, just add the label and the validation function in the `src/utils/passwordReqs/index.ts`file.
+You can add as much validations as you want, just add the label and the validation function in the `src/utils/passwordReqs/index.ts`file.

 Do not forget to add tests for your new validation on the `src/utils/passwordReqs/index.test.ts`file.